-Opinion on the Cooperative Agreement
+Opinion on the Cooperative Agreement and Fermi National Accelerator Laboratory Contract

-We have audited the South Dakota Science and Technology Authority's (the Authority) compliance with the Cooperative Agreement applicable to the Authority's U.S. Department of Energy's Office of Science for the Sanford Underground Research Facility (SURF) - Operations Program (Cooperative Agreement) for the year ended June 30, 2023.
+We have audited the South Dakota Science and Technology Authority's (the Authority) compliance with the Cooperative Agreement applicable to the Authority's U.S. Department of Energy's Office of Science for the Sanford Underground Research Facility (SURF) - Operations Program (Cooperative Agreement) and the Fermi National Accelerator Laboratory Contract (Contract) for the year ended June 30, 2024.

-In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that that are applicable to the Cooperative Agreement for the year ended June 30, 2023.
+In our opinion, the Authority complied, in all material respects, with the compliance requirements referred to above that that are applicable to the Cooperative Agreement and the Contract for the year ended June 30, 2024.

-Basis for Opinion on the Cooperative Agreement
+Basis for Opinion on the Cooperative Agreement and Contract

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards); and with the compliance criteria prescribed in the OMB Compliance Supplement that we considered to be direct and material to the Cooperative Agreement.
 Our audit does not purport to, and does not meet, the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform and Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
-Our responsibilities under those standards and the Cooperative Agreement are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+Our responsibilities under those standards and the Cooperative Agreement and Contract are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

 We are required to be independent of the Authority and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the Cooperative Agreement.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the Cooperative Agreement and Contract.
 Our audit does not provide a legal determination of the Authority's compliance with the compliance requirements referred to above.